-(ii) Long Service Leave
+(ii) Long service leave

-The liability for long service leave is recognised of non-market performance conditions being and measured as the present value of expected met; and future payments to be made in respect of iii) The expired portion of the vesting period. services provided by employees up to the reporting date, using the projected unit credit The charge to the statement of comprehensive method.
-Consideration is given to expected income for the period is the cumulative amount as future wage and salary levels, experience of calculated above less the amounts already charged employee departures, and periods of service. in previous periods.
-There is a corresponding entry Expected future payments are discounted using to equity. market yields at the reporting date on high Until an award has vested, any amounts recorded quality corporate bonds with terms to maturity are contingent and will be adjusted if more or fewer and currencies that match, as closely as possible awards vest than were originally anticipated to the estimated future cash outflows. do so.
-Any award subject to a market condition is considered to vest irrespective of whether or not that market condition is fulfilled, provided that all other conditions are satisfied.
+The liability for long service leave is recognised and measured as the present value of expected future payments to be made in respect of services provided by employees up to the reporting date, using the projected unit credit method.
+Consideration is given to expected future wage and salary levels, experience of employee departures, and periods of service.
+Expected future payments are discounted using market yields at the reporting date on high quality corporate bonds with terms to maturity and currencies that match, as closely as possible the estimated future cash outflows.

-(w) Share based payment transactions
+(u) based payment transactions

-(i) Equity settled transactions: The Group provides benefits to its employees (including KMP) in the form of share-based payments, whereby employees render services in exchange for shares or rights over shares (equity-settled transactions).
+(i) Equity settled transactions:

+The Group provides benefits to its employees (including KMP) in the form of share-based payments, whereby employees render services in exchange for shares or rights over shares (equity-settled transactions).

-There are currently two plans in place to provide these benefits
+There are currently two plans in place to provide these benefits:

-- The Employee Share Option Plan (ESOP), which provides benefits to directors and senior executives. - The Long Term Incentive Plan (LTIP), which provides benefits to directors and senior executives.
+- The Employee Share Option Plan (ESOP), which provides benefits to directors and senior executives - The Long Term Incentive Plan (LTIP), which provides benefits to senior executives.

 The cost of these equity-settled transactions with employees (for awards granted after 7 November 2002 that were unvested at 1 January 2005) is measured by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined using a Black Scholes model, further details of which are given in note 19.
+The fair value is determined using a Black Scholes model, further details of which are given in note 18.